 Gene expression data normalization To correct for unwanted technical effects, we used the between-sample normalization of Removal of Unwanted Variance using residuals (RUVr) from a first pass generalized linear model (GLM) including vape status, sex, and age [24].
 Two normalization factors were included for RUVr after visual inspection of an elbow plot, relative log expression plots, and dendrograms.
 This analysis used edgeR to fit the first pass GLM [25].

 Gene counts were then modeled using a series of negative binomial models from the R package DESeq2 to preform Likelihood Ratio Tests (LRT) [26].
 All models adjusted for sex, age, recruitment center, and the normalization factors.
 The main test of interest for each gene evaluated whether including vape status significantly increased model fit while also adjusting for recruitment center, age, and sex.
 The other resulting LRTs investigate the presence of recruitment center bias in the data.
 To correct for multiple testing the Benjamini and Hochberg False Discovery Rate (FDR) adjustment was used.
 Significance was then set at FDR < 0.05.
-In addition, we focused on genes with an fold change (FC) effect cutoff of |Log2(FC)| > 2.
+In addition, we focused on genes with a fold change (FC) effect cutoff of |Log2(FC)| > 2.

 Sensitivity analysis